luca-borrione/reactnd-lesson2.6.7-myreads-project/README.md

 # MyReads Project

-This is my assessment project for Udacity's React Fundamentals course:
+This is my first assessment project for Udacity's React Fundamentals course:
 - I completed the required development
 - I created the documentation under the folder docs
 - I created unit tests using Jest / Enzyme